jacekslaby/saas/k-repository/README.md

 # wait 20 seconds for correct setup (schema-registry needs to become ready, because adding schemas writes them to SR and _schemas topic)
 sleep 20

+# (Note: Avro schemas registration is added to K-Repository container so it is no longer required to do it.
+BUT currently it registers junit Avro schemas, so for now we keep the below lines for reference.)

 # Install Avro schemas.
 #  (btw: in order to verify them you can use:
 #    http://schema-registry:8081/subjects